 When applying for FEGLI life insurance benefits, there is no need for the eligible survivor to contact FEGLI.
-They can not settle a claim until a certification of the deceased annuitant or employee's insurance status is received from the employing agency/OPM.
+The claim is handled by the employing agency/ OPM.

 90 To whom is a survivor annuity payable?

 It may be payable to the surviving spouse (widow or widower), and children of the deceased employee or deceased annuitant, or to a former spouse.
 It may also be payable to a person having an insurable interest who was named by the employee at the time of retirement.